thierr26/thierr26_personal_notes_sphinx_sources/source/sphinx.rst

 On a `Debian GNU/Linux <https://www.debian.org>`_ system, install Sphinx (**as root**) with::

-  apt-get install python-sphinx # As root.
+  apt-get install python3-sphinx make # As root.

 Starting a project